Last updated on March 27th, 2023 at 10:21 pm

 Place On Heat Mat:

-- Leave the tray of lavender seeds on the heat mat until you get approximately sixty percent germination.
-Make sure that the soil does not completely dry out while the seeds are germinating.
+- Make sure that the soil does not completely dry out while the seeds are germinating.
 The soil should remain moist during this period, and bottom water as necessary.

 Place Under Grow Lights: